 Anja Stentoft Jacobsen, one of Aperian Global’s facilitators, stated:

-“It has been a privilege to work with Kolding Kommune on this project and all participants have really been open to investigating the topic and how it can be applied to their own realities.
+“It’s been a privilege to work with Kolding Kommune.
+All of the participants have been open to investigating the topic and how it can be applied to their own realities.
 Providing a deeper understanding of the concept of culture and its impact on how we meet and interact with people from a different cultural background left the participants with impactful learning opportunities.
-We had some wonderful discussions on the topics like Danish work culture, how we raise our children, and how we form our social lives.
-I hope we get to see more work of this nature in the future, not only in terms of the output for participants and the municipalities, but also as a signal that this is an important area that needs attention and can have a positive impact on the successful integration of refugees.”
+We had wonderful discussions on topics like Danish work culture, raising children, and structuring social lives.”

 — Anja Stentoft Jacobsen